Worthy FM: 2013

 Worthy FM commenced broadcasting for the 2013 festival on the morning of Monday 24 June.
 This year, the station has a second studio located in a public area in Arcadia, inspired by the 2012 Burning Man exchange visit.
 This enabled the public to walk straight into live broadcasts and appear on air themselves.
-Guests and interviews this year included Mumford & Sons, John Lydon, The Orb, Sir Bruce Forsyth, Liam Gallagher, Portishead, Bill Wyman, The Congos and Bez.
+Guests and interviews this year included Mumford & Sons, John Lydon, The Orb, Bruce Forsyth, Liam Gallagher, Portishead, Bill Wyman, The Congos and Bez.

 2022

 After two forced cancellations of the festival due to COVID-19, Worthy FM returned in the 2020s, broadcasting two day earlier than usual on the Saturday prior to the festival, and also for the first time on Digital Audio Broadcasting in the Somerset area.

 2023

 Sticking with tradition, in 2023, Worthy FM broadcast live 24 hours a day from Saturday 17 June at midday, to midnight on Monday 26 June.
 In addition to music, the station broadcast traffic and travel, news and information on what's going on around the site, along with a host of stories.